kamperh/linearvc/readme.md

 ```

 If `parallel=True`, utterances with the same filename is paired up.
 If
-`parallel=False`, the utterances don't have to align at all, but then you need
+`parallel=False`, the utterances don't have to align, but then you need more
-more data (at least 3 minutes per speaker is good, more than that doesn't help
+data (at least 3 minutes per speaker is good, more than that doesn't help much).
-much).

 ### Script usage